awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 An optional description of the stream\.

 `files`
 One or more references to JSON files that contain data about firmware images to stream\.
-The json file must contain the following attributes:
+The JSON file must contain the following attributes:
 `fileId`
 An arbitrary file ID\.
 `s3Location`
-Contains the bucket name where the signed firmware image is stored and the key \(file name\) of the signed firmware image\.
+The bucket name where the signed firmware image is stored and the key \(file name\) of the signed firmware image\.
 `bucket`
 The Amazon S3 bucket where the signed firmware image is stored\.
 `key`
 The key \(file name\) of the signed firmware image\.
-When using Code Signing for Amazon FreeRTOS this will be a GUID\.
+When you use Code Signing for Amazon FreeRTOS, this key is a GUID\.
 The following is an example stream\.json file:

 ```
 [
 	{
 		"fileId":123,
 		"s3Location":{
 			"bucket":"codesign-ota-bucket",
 			"key":"48c67f3c-63bb-4f92-a98a-4ee0fbc2bef6"
 		}
 	}
 ]
 ```

 `role-arn`
 An IAM role that grants access to the Amazon S3 bucket

 To find the Amazon S3 object key of your signed firmware image, use the `aws signer describe-signing-job --job-id <my-job-id>` command where `my-job-id` is the job ID displayed by the `create-signing-job` CLI command\.
-The output of the `describe-signing-job` command will contain the key of the signed firmware image\.
-For example:
+The output of the `describe-signing-job` command contains the key of the signed firmware image\.

 ```
 ... text deleted for brevity ...
 	"signedObject": {
 		"s3": {
 			"bucketName": "ota-bucket",
 			"key": "7309da2c-9111-48ac-8ee4-5a4262af4429"
 		}
 	}

 ... text deleted for brevity ...
 ```